802 - Income

 3. Governmental and Administrative Analysis: Government organization structure, location of financial responsibilities and degree of control, adequacy of basic service provision, inter-governmental cooperation/conflict and extent of duplication, and overall planning efforts.

-4. Economic Analysis: Geographic and location advantages, population and demographic characteristics, wealth indicators, types of employment, industry and occupation, housing characteristics, new construction, evidences of industrial decline, and trend of the economy.
+4. Economic Analysis: Geographic and location advantages, population and demographic characteristics, wealth indicators, types of employment, industry and occupation, housing characteristics, new construction, evidence of industrial decline, and trend of the economy.

 DEBT ISSUANCE